-The error message The media could not be loaded, either because the network or server failed or because the format is not supported is usually associated with unsupported format, and it most cases you should be able to fix this problem using one of our solutions.
+The error message The media could not be loaded, either because the server or network failed or because the format is not supported is usually associated with unsupported format, and in most cases, you should be able to fix this problem using one of our solutions.